-The Social Applications of the Religion of the Greeks.
+The Religious Institutions of the Greeks.

 Religion and philosophy differ always in this, that while philosophy may seek after truth for the pleasure of contemplating it, religion always desires to apply it to the guidance of life.
 Here an attempt will be made to show by what channels and to what extent the religion of Greece influenced the life of the Greeks.
 It will become plain that the social action of Greek Polytheism was weak, and that this weakness resulted in both advantage and disadvantage.